No. 45: Tyler Skaggs

 Skaggs would add: “It feels good (to be in the organization) especially when the most important guy in the organization trades for you twice.
 It’s a great opportunity.
 It’s a special thing.
 It feels like I’m part of family here.”

-As he was making his 18th start with the Angels in 2014 — posting a 5-5 mark with a 4.30 ERA — Skaggs had a no-hitter going against the Orioles with one out to go in the fifth inning during a scoreless game in Baltimore on July 31, striking out seven with two walks.
+As he was making his 18th start with the Angels in 2014 — posting a 5-5 mark with a 4.30 ERA — Skaggs was working on a no-hitter going in Baltimore.
+There was one out to go in the fifth inning during that scoreless game on July 31, as he struck out seven with two walks.

-His elbow flared up.
+Skaggs’ elbow flared up.
 He had to come out.
-It was originally diagnosed as a flexor strain.
-But Skaggs found out it was a partial tear of his ulnar collateral ligament.
-Two weeks after it happened, he opted for Tommy John surgery for his left elbow.
+Originally diagnosed as a flexor strain, it was discovered to be a partial tear of his ulnar collateral ligament.
+Two weeks after it happened, Skaggs opted for Tommy John surgery for his left elbow.

-“It’s a hard day but only a small bump in the road #2016” said Skaggs in a tweet.
+“It’s a hard day but only a small bump in the road #2016” wrote Skaggs in a tweet.

 Angels manager Mike Scioscia added: “He’s very disappointed, but as he began to understand the situation, he definitely came to grips with it.”

-Skaggs had to miss all of 2015.
-He came back nearly two years later and, on July 26, 2016, he threw seven shutout innings in a win at Kansas City, striking out five and walking just one.
-He made it through 10 starts, went 3-4 and posted a 4.17 ERA, showing some fatigue in the middle of September.
+Skaggs missed all of 2015 and it was nearly two years later when he returned, on July 26, 2016, throwing seven shutout innings in a win at Kansas City with five strikeouts and one walk.
+That season, as the Angels couldn’t get over the .500 mark, Skaggs made it through 10 starts, went 3-4 and posted a 4.17 ERA, showing some fatigue in the middle of September.

-The elbow pain, and other injuries related to trying to work around it, continued.
+Notably, Skaggs’ elbow pain, and more injuries that came up as he was trying to work around it, continued.

-In 2017, he got through April but had to sit three months to rest up before returning in August, limping to a 2-5 mark and 4.55 ERA in 16 starts, three of them going seven innings (where he picked up the two wins).
+In 2017, Skaggs got through April but then had to sit three months with nagging ailments.
+He came back in August, limping to a 2-5 mark and 4.55 ERA in 16 starts, three of them going seven innings (where he picked up the two wins).
 His most disappointing start was lasting just two innings at Texas on Sept.
 1, giving up six runs and walking three while striking out just one.

-The 2018 season, when Skaggs won an arbitration case and saw his salary bumped to $1.9 million from years of earning the minimum of $500,000, saw him make a career-high 24 starts.
-He started Game 2 of the season at Oakland and polished off the Athletics with a 2-1 win, pitching 6 1/3 shutout innings.
+During the 2018 season, after Skaggs won an arbitration case and saw his salary bumped to $1.9 million after years of having to accept the minimum of $500,000, he make a career-high 24 starts, starting off with the second game of the season at Oakland where he polished off the Athletics with a 2-1 win, pitching 6 1/3 shutout innings.

-He was considered for the AL All Star team that summer, but aggravated a hamstring injury in early July.
-On the last day of the month, he gave up 10 runs over 3 1/3 innings to Tampa Bay, again complaining of the hamstring issue and Angels general manager Billy Eppler decided he needed rest.
+Skaggs drew consideration for the AL All Star team that summer, but he aggravated a hamstring injury in early July.
+On the last day of the month, he gave up 10 runs over 3 1/3 innings to Tampa Bay, again complaining of the hamstring issue.
+Angels general manager Billy Eppler decided Skaggs needed to shut it down again.

-His season, which included three trips to the injury list, would balance out with an 8-10 mark with a 4.02 ERA and striking out 129 in 125 1/3 innings but also giving up 127 hits and 14 homers.
-He made only one start in August and never went more than 3 1/3 innings in his last four starts, losing two of them.
+Skaggs’ ’18 season included three trips to the injury list to get to an 8-10 mark with a 4.02 ERA, as he struck out 129 in 125 1/3 innings but also gave up 127 hits and 14 homers.
+He made only one start in August and never went more than 3 1/3 innings in his last four appearances, losing twice.

-With a new $3.7 million deal for 2019, Skaggs was the fourth man in the rotation behind Trevor Cahill, newcomer and former Mets Cy Young winner Matt Harvey and Felix Pena.
-Skaggs didn’t get out of the fifth inning of his first start but gave up just two runs and ended up saddled with a 2-1 loss.
+Still, Skaggs received a new $3.7 million deal for 2019.
+He was the fourth man in the rotation behind Trevor Cahill, newcomer and former Mets Cy Young winner Matt Harvey and Felix Pena.

-To that point, Skaggs, who missed just one start in April, posted a team-best seven wins (against seven losses), 15 starts, 79 2/3 innings and 78 strikeouts to go with a 4.29 ERA.
+To that point, Skaggs posted a team-best seven wins (against seven losses) in 15 starts over 79 2/3 innings, striking out 78 to go with a 4.29 ERA.

-Reams of federal court documents would produce detailed information and a road map to what was about to happened to Skaggs in the aftermath of a six-game road trip he and his teammates embarked on at the end of June, leaving Long Beach Airport to Arlington, Tex.
+Reams of federal court documents would eventually produce detailed information and a road map to what happened to Skaggs in the aftermath of a six-game road trip he and his teammates embarked on at the end of June, leaving Long Beach Airport to Arlington, Tex.

-Skaggs seemed to be in good spirits, dressed in a black cowboy had with bolo tie and boots as he talked teammates into dressing up with Western gear for the journey.
+It was said that Skaggs seemed to be in good spirits, dressed in a black cowboy had with bolo tie and boots.
+He talked teammates into dressing up with Western gear for the journey to Texas.

-Records also show Skaggs sent text messages to Eric Kay, the Angels’ communications director, asking if he could find him some “blue boys” — oxycodone pills — and gave him his hotel room number in Arlington, Tex.
+Skaggs also sent text messages to Eric Kay, the Angels’ communications director, asking if he could find him some “blue boys” — oxycodone pills — and gave him his hotel room number in Arlington, Tex.

-When teammates and his wife, Carli, found text messages to Skaggs go unanswered on early Monday morning, teammate Andrew Heaney tried to get Skaggs to go out to lunch.
+When teammates and his wife, Carli, saw text messages to Skaggs went unanswered on early Monday morning, teammate Andrew Heaney knocked on Skaggs hotel room door to try to get him to go to lunch.
 No response that afternoon.
-The Angels traveling secretary Tom Taylor is asked to do a welfare check and finds the team’s security lead, Chuck Knight, to let them into the room.

-As the news traveled, Angels manager Brad Ausmus pulled the team together.
-They switched hotels when an investigation begins.
-The game against the Rangers was called off, to be postponed.
+As the news got out, Angels manager Brad Ausmus pulled the team together, they switched hotels when an investigation began, and that night’s game against the Rangers was called off.

-Skaggs’ wife and family flew to Texas.
-An autopsy began the next day that would eventually rule out suicide or foul play and, month later, reveal it to be a mix of alcohol, fentanyl and oxycodone intoxication.
+Skaggs’ family flew to Texas.
+An autopsy began the next day that would eventually rule out suicide or foul play.
+It didn’t come until a month later that the coroner determined it to be a mix of alcohol, fentanyl and oxycodone intoxication.

 The Angels played their game against Texas on July 2 and pulled off a 9-4 victory.
 All wore a black No. 45 patch on their jersey.
 The team finished two more in Texas and went to Houston.
-A 5-4 win in the series opener was where Skaggs would have been scheduled to pitch next against Justin Verlander.
+A 5-4 win in the series opener was the spot in the rotation where Skaggs would have been scheduled to pitch, against Justin Verlander.
 After losing the next two against the Astros, the Angels went back to Anaheim for a needed five-day break because of the MLB All Star game.

-Trout, however, was obliged to go to Cleveland, starting for the AL, playing center field and hitting third.
-He’s also wore No. 45 in honor of Skaggs, his former minor-league roomie.
+Trout, however, was obliged to go to Cleveland.
+He started for the AL, played center field and hit third.
+He’s also wore No. 45 in honor of Skaggs.

 Dr. Ben Drati, Superintendent of the Santa Monica Malibu Unified School District, was one of many Southern California connections to Skaggs who felt this loss personally.